Closed-Loop Policy Inference and Evaluation#

 Metrics: {'success_rate': 0.85, 'num_episodes': 12}

-For more statistically significant results, evaluate across many parallel environments:
+For more statistically significant results, run across many environments in parallel:

 python isaaclab_arena/evaluation/policy_runner.py \